Marcin Kaczmarek (footballer, born 1974)

-Marcin Kaczmarek (born 2 January 1974) is a Polish football manager and former player, currently in charge of Ekstraklasa club Lechia Gdańsk.
-He was previously a pundit and commentator for Polsat Sport.
+Marcin Kaczmarek (born 2 January 1974) is a Polish professional football manager and former player, most recently in charge of Ekstraklasa club Lechia Gdańsk.
+He occasionally works as a pundit and commentator for Polsat Sport.
 During his career, Kaczmarek played in Ekstraklasa for Pogoń Szczecin and GKS Bełchatów, making a total of 97 appearances in Poland's top division.

 Senior career

 Kaczmarek had been part of the Lechia Gdańsk academy, before being promoted to the first team at the beginning of the 1990 season.
 His Lechia debut came in a 1–0 win over Szombierki Bytom on 3 June 1990, in which he played 44 minutes.
 During his first two seasons with Lechia, Kaczmerek struggled to break into the first team, relying on few substitute appearances to get game time.
 Kaczmarek's first professional league start came in his third season when he started in a home game against Miedź Legnica.
 As he developed as a player, he also saw more game time with the club, making over 20 league appearances in each of his last two seasons.
 Despite becoming a more important player, Kaczmarek played with Lechia during a difficult period in their history in which they found themselves mostly uncompetitive and finishing towards the lower ends of the II liga.
 Despite Lechia's struggles, Kaczmarek made a total 77 appearances and scored 22 goals in all competitions during his first spell with the club, with his most successful season with Lechia being during the 1993–94 campaign, where he played 32 games and scored 9 goals.